Savour the landscape

 You can easily spend days exploring the beautiful beaches in East Lothian.
-Soak up the sun and feel the sand between your toes at our top five:
+Soak up the sun and feel the sand between your toes at five of the best:

 1. Seacliff Beach

-Just five miles from North Berwick, Seacliff Beach plays host to a wee sandstone harbour, and a striking view of the ruins of Tantallon Castle.
+Just 5 miles from North Berwick, Seacliff Beach plays host to a wee sandstone harbour, and a striking view of the ruins of Tantallon Castle.

 2. Gullane Beach